etrotta/PTD3-SERVER/README.md

 - If you are not afraid to touch the code on your own, you can clone this repository and run it locally by:
   - Cloning the repository via `git clone https://github.com/etrotta/PTD3-SERVER`
   - Installing the dependencies `python-dotenv`, `deta`, and `flask` via `pip install python-dotenv`, `pip install deta`, and `pip install flask` respectively
-  - Copying the `.env.example` file to `local.env` and adjust as needed
+  - Copy the `.env.example` file to `src/local.env` and edit it if you wish
-  - Run `flask --app src.local run -p 1234`
+  - Run `flask --app src.main run -p 1234`
-  - When logging in, point the URL to `http://localhost:1234`
+  - When logging in, point the URL to `http://localhost:1234`.
+What you use for the password does not matters.

 Whichever method you use to get a server, you'll need of a PTD3 SWF modified so that it can point to the right server, as well as a functional flash player.
 If you want to modify the game client yourself, see the mod_instructions.txt for instructions